Dalgain

 Dalgain, also known as the McCabe House, is a historic home located at Charleston, West Virginia.
 Robert E, McCabe, for whom the house was built in 1916, was a prominent Charleston attorney active in the city's business life.
 It is an American Foursquare-style house that features a white stucco exterior and green roof.

+The house remains a private residence.

 It was listed on the National Register of Historic Places in 1984 as part of the South Hills Multiple Resource Area.